ize-app/ize/README.md

 ## Architecture

-For an introductory overview of Ize architecture and concepts, see [ARCHITECTURE](ARCHITECTURE.md).
+For an introduction to Ize architecture and core concepts, see [ARCHITECTURE](ARCHITECTURE.md).